House flipping: How to successfully do property flipping in the UK

 You can maximise your profits by buying a property for less than its market value in the first place – consider buying a repossessed property or buying at auction to try and get a bargain.
 Also ask estate agents if they have any properties on their books where a quick sale is needed, such as the owners are getting divorced or the property is about to be repossessed, as you may be able to get it for less.

-Remember that the fees you’ll have to pay will be significant – you’ll pay £10,000 in stamp duty if you’re buying a £250,000 property and if you already own one you have to pay 3% extra.
+Remember that the fees you’ll have to pay will be significant.
+You’ll pay stamp duty if you’re buying a property for more than £125,000 and if you already own a property you’ll have to pay 3% extra too.
 You’ll also have to spend another few thousand on legal, survey and other fees and will pay a minimum of 1% plus VAT in estate agents’ fees when you sell it, which equates to £3,600 if the sale price is £300,000.

 If you don’t already have the cash available to buy and renovate the property there will be finance costs and you will have to pay for council tax, utilities and insurance.
 You could end up spending £20,000 on top of the cost of the renovations, which will take a big chunk out of your profit.